-2019 revenue requirement is as proposed in Hydro One's 2019 Transmission Application (EB-2018-0130).
+2019 rates revenue requirement as per Table 2 in the OEB's Decision and Order for Hydro One's 2019 Transmission Revenue Requirement application (EB-2018-0130), issued on April 25, 2019.
 Exhibit Reference: I2-5-1, Table 2.

-Approximately 3.8% of the average increase to transmission rates in 2020 resulting from 7 the Application is driven by a reduction to Hydro One's load forecast relative the forecast 8 currently underpinning rates, which is driven by factors that are beyond Hydro One's 9 control as explained in Section 6.3 of this Exhibit.
-Of the remaining 4.7% of the average 10 increase to transmission rates resulting from the Application, only 1.3% is due to 11 proposed capital spending in 2020 that is placed in service that year.
-The remainder of 12 the impact is predominantly driven by an increase in rate base from capital projects 13 placed in service that were largely completed prior to the test period of the Application.
-14 The regulatory account balances credit position from the EB-2018-0130 proceeding is no 15 longer being applied to offset the revenue requirement causing an increase which is 16 mostly offset by the proposed decrease in OM&A spending levels.
-17
+Approximately 3.8% of the average increase to transmission rates in 2020 resulting from the Application is driven by a reduction to Hydro One's load forecast relative the forecast currently underpinning rates, which is driven by factors that are beyond Hydro One's control as explained in Section 6.3 of this Exhibit.
+Of the remaining 4.9% of the average increase to transmission rates resulting from the Application, only 1.2% is due to proposed capital spending in 2020 that is placed in service that year.
+The remainder of the impact is predominantly driven by an increase in rate base from capital projects placed in service that were largely completed prior to the test period of the Application.
+The regulatory account balances credit position from the EB-2018-0130 proceeding is no longer being applied to offset the revenue requirement causing an increase which is mostly offset by the proposed decrease in OM&A spending levels.